Your SaaS positioning is the reason why you are losing money

 It used to be a time-tracking tool.
 Now, it has workforce management and productivity metrics as well.
 When you look at its list of features, you are close to forgetting what this software was all about in the first place.

-By trying to do too much, it looses its primary concept.
-Instead of improving what works, Hubstaff went on enlarging its list of features, completly loosing the direction of its positioning.
+By trying to do too much, it loses its primary concept.
+Instead of improving what works, Hubstaff went on enlarging its list of features, completely losing the direction of its positioning.

 At the end, who is going to be interested in the product?
 For people who need a time tracking tool, this is too complex.